Justice Support Services

 What are Justice Support Services?

 Our Justice Support Services program assists individuals who are incarcerated, on probation, or navigating the court system in developing personalized recovery plans.
 We help them connect with and utilize community resources, access behavioral health supports, and more.
-Our Certified Peer Specialists and Certified Recovery Peer Advocate offer programming on-site at the Ithaca Recovery and Wellness Court, the Tompkins County Probation Department, and by appointment at our offices.
+We offer programming on-site at Ithaca city and Tompkins county courts, the Tompkins County Probation Department, and by appointment at our offices.

-Our Certified Peer Specialists and Certified Recovery Peer Advocate in this program have specialized training in the criminal justice system.
-They not only provide mentorship but also provide hope and inspiration for those on their recovery journeys.
+MHATC Staff in this program have specialized training in the criminal justice system and recovery services (see below for more information).
+They not only provide non-clinical crisis support, especially after periods of hospitalization or incarceration but mentorship, hope and inspiration for those on their recovery journeys.
 They help individuals see the possibilities for their own lives and support them in making meaningful changes.

-For more information contact our Justice Services Coordinator Larry Albro at lalbro@mhaedu.org or call (607) 273-9250.
+For more information contact Larry Albro, Director of Justice Services at lalbro@mhaedu.org or call (607) 273-9250

 hands together in a circle